@adcp/sdk API Reference - v14.0.0-beta.6

 Must be an absolute https:// URL whose path matches the mount path.

 Multi-host.
 Pass a function (host) => string when one process fronts multiple hostnames (white-label publishers, multi-brand adapters).
-The resolver runs per unique host — the returned URL is cached and used as the RFC 9728 resource, the 401-challenge resource_metadata, and the JWT audience for that host.
+The resolver receives a lowercased, WHATWG-canonical hostname with no port and must be side-effect-free and idempotent.
+Its returned URL is cached in a 128-host process-local LRU and used as the RFC 9728 resource, the 401-challenge resource_metadata, and the JWT audience for that host.
 Each resolved URL's path must match the mount path, same as the static form.
+The host argument is untrusted request input: allowlist it before deriving a URL and throw UnknownHostError for unknown hosts.
+Evicted hosts are resolved again on their next request.
 Setting trustForwardedHost is recommended when behind a proxy.

 authenticate?: Authenticator